-The cost of reaching 1% of the targeted audience in print (advertisements) or any other media vehicle is called cost per rating point (CPP).
+The cost of reaching 1% of the targeted audience in print (advertisements) or any other media vehicle is called cost per rating point (CPRP or CPP).
 In other words, it refers to the cost of buying one percent of the target population.

 CPP is also referred as cost per gross rating point.